 Then, an anesthesiologist will give you local anesthesia near the site of the cuts.
 That will help you endure the physical agony after the surgery.

-After a successful Pectus bar removal, a chest X-ray is required to make sure the patient's chest wall is repaired without any organ or tissue damage.
+After a successful Pectus bar removal, a chest X-ray is required to ensure the patient's chest wall is repaired without organ or tissue damage.

 Pectus Bar Removal